Three Dollar Bill, Y'all: Music and lyrics

 "Pollution", according to Durst, is about people who say the band's music is "nothing but noise pollution.
 There's nothing particularly heavy there.
 No big-time message."
 In a Q&A, Durst said about the song: "It's like, well, you're preaching and telling me that I'm so wrong—well, that's noise to me because little do you know that my band says a prayer every time before they go on stage and we're not just praying to Buddha or something."

 Limp Bizkit was inspired to write "Counterfeit" after local bands began to copy their style.
 According to Borland, "They saw this little thing we built [...] and they were like, 'Oh, let's get baggy pants and dress like kind of hip-hoppy and, you know, play heavy metal and rap.' [...] five or six bands just popped up out of nowhere that became these, you know, groups that were trying to sound like us.
 It was ridiculous.
 That's where the song 'Counterfeit' came from."
 Durst said "Counterfeit" is about people who try to fit in and change who they are.

 Fred Durst's problems with his girlfriend inspired him to write the song "Sour".

 The mood and tone set by Robinson in the studio allowed the band to improvise; a recording of the band improvising appeared as the last track on the album, "Everything".
+"Everything" is the longest song on the album at over sixteen minutes in length.
 The recording of the album also allowed the band to showcase the addition of DJ Lethal, and experimental guitar playing by Borland, who played without a guitar pick, performing with right hand fingers.

 On the song "Stuck", Borland used a sustain pedal in the first bar, and muted riffs in the second bar.
 Borland's playing on this album features octave shapes, and choppy, eighth-note rhythms, sometimes accompanied by muting his strings with his left hand, creating a percussive sound.
 Borland also made use of unevenly accented syncopated sixteenth notes and hypnotic, droning licks to create a disorienting effect.